 Do I have to cry and talk about my childhood the whole time?
 You’re probably coming to therapy because something in your current life isn’t working so well.
 We will focus on the present, what happened in the recent days and weeks, as well as what is happening in the moment in the therapy session.
 I’ll ask if the way you’re feeling is familiar, if you can remember when you first felt anxious or depressed, and that might lead to some exploration of early experiences and relationships with parents, etc. But our focus usually returns to the present, how these old patterns and memories are impacting you now.
 And successful therapy isn’t measured by the volume of tears — you can bring your joy, your anger, your nervousness, your boredom, and yes, your sadness.
 I welcome it all.

 Is there homework in between sessions?
 At the end of most sessions I suggest a topic for you to think on and journal about over the week.
 I have journal instructions and guidelines if that’s helpful.
 I occasionally invite you to try other experiments or activities between meetings as well, or suggest readings.
 It’s all optional, and I welcome feedback about what seems productive, annoying, impossible, scary, etc. The more engaged you are in therapy — both during sessions and in between — the more you will get out of it.

 How often do we meet?
 Therapy works best when we meet consistently.
-The vast majority of clients meet once a week for 50-minute sessions, at the same day and time.
-Some people meet more frequently, and some, especially families or couples, meet for an extended session of 75 or 100 minutes.
+The vast majority of clients meet once a week for 45 – to 55-minute sessions, at the same day and time.
 During the 15-minute phone consultation and our initial meeting, I will learn more about you, your struggles and your strengths, and together we will come up with a treatment plan that will benefit you the most.